 The fourteenth letter of the Hebrew alphabet is Nun, like Joshua, and is pronounced “noon”; in the counting system it represents the number fifty.
 The meanings and types and shadows that are associated with Nun really are a great study in itself so I will encourage you to look deeper but here are my gleanings from the literature.
 Nun equals the word David so it is immediately associated with the Messiah.
+(See more on fourteen in the Book of Matthew and the Christmas story.)
 For Christians it goes deeper than that since it also means “fish” in Aramaic, which leads to the symbol of the fish or ichthus.
 The thirteenth letter in Hebrew is Mem, which represents water that is needed for fish.
 Nun is a shared letter with several other languages so in the literature you will see that it also represents a snake/eel and seeds.
 The snake that Moses made in the wilderness, Nehushtan, was a shadow of Jesus and He referred to Himself as a “seed of wheat” that had to “fall to the ground and die.”
 Nun is used to portray life and faithfulness so you can see it is a very symbolic letter.

 “image copyright Bitsela, used courtesy of free-bitsela.com”